My journey in under 404 words

 Given where I came from and my past experiences, my goal is to empower average, hard working individuals with the information that has been taught to me - on how to asses the risks involved in investing in real estate.

 Warren Buffett’s #1 Rule: “Don’t Lose Money.”

 If all I do is help 1 person avoid the wrong investment- then all the podcasts, books and articles are worth it.

-I started like many Canadian real estate investors- looking for a way to replace my 6 figure income.
+I started like many Canadian real estate investors- looking for a safe place to invest.